 4. Close Procurements

-Just as there is a process to start the procurement, there needs one in place to finalize it.
-What constitutes completed work should be detailed in the initial agreement with the contractor, so there is no confusion of either’s part as to when the work is done.
+Just as there’s a process to start the procurement, there needs one in place to finalize it.
+What constitutes completed work should be detailed in the initial agreement with the contractor so there’s no confusion on either’s part as to when the work is done.

 Procurement audits help with this process, as well as having structured procurement negotiations.
-A records management system will also be needed to manage all the paperwork that will be involved with this stage of the procurement process.
+A records management system will also be needed to manage all the paperwork that’ll be involved with this stage of the procurement process.

 What Is the Project Manager’s Role in Procurement?